matloff/R-vs.-Python-for-Data-Science/README.md

 must learn a lot of material not in base Python, e,g, NumPy, Pandas and matplotlib.

-By contrast, matrix types and basic graphics are build-in to base R.  The novice can be doing simple data analyses within minutes.
+By contrast, matrix types and basic graphics are built-in to base R.  The novice can be doing simple data analyses within minutes.
 Python libraries can be tricky to configure, even for the systems-savvy, while most R packages run right out of the box.